nhsconnect/ITK-FHIR-Outpatient-Letter/index.md

 ## Introduction ##

-The Transfer Of Care Outpatient Letter  Specification supports the following care communications:
+The Transfer of Care Outpatient Letter  Specification supports the following care communications:

 **Outpatient Letter Document** – An ITK3 FHIR Document containing Transfer of Care information between the hospital clinic and the GP and other relevant parties following a consultation in a clinic.